5HR03

 reward strategies across the whole company.
 It is aware that the way

-rewards are currently being implemented is
+rewards are currently being implemented is fragmented (the Sales

 Department qualifies for bonuses but the People Function does not)

-dissatisfaction amongst employees, affecting business
+and is causing dissatisfaction amongst employees, affecting business

-and employee performance outcomes
+and employee performance outcomes.

 2. In your role as Reward Advisor, the board has asked you to provide a